 Hope all is well in the hives.
-We’re coming up on mid- August which is widely considered to be the start of the beekeeping year!
-By this time your honey supers are off (or should be taken off ASAP), you’re checking mite levels and treating if necessary, and the bees are continuing to collect nectar to store for winter.
+Mid-August is widely considered to be the start of the beekeeping year!
+By that time your honey supers are off (or should be taken off ASAP), you’re checking mite levels and treating if necessary, and the bees are continuing to collect nectar to store for winter.
 The condition of your hive now will influence the performance of your colony this upcoming year.

 In the meantime, you can feed your hive protein patties.
 Feeding protein will cause the queen to lay more eggs and the brood that is being raised in your colony now will become the nurse bees that raise your winter brood.
 If they are not well-nourished, relatively mite free, and otherwise healthy, they will be unable to rear the robust winter bees that are needed to help your colony survive in late winter/early spring.

 Other things to think about in August:

 – By the time September is in full swing, you want your brood to be as near to the bottom of the colony as possible.
 What induces a colony to move the brood down?
 Incoming nectar!
 If your brood is still high, this is a good indication that your bees will need to be fed with syrup; consider feeding 2 to 1 syrup to help them grow into the new frames.
 The brood nest should not be moving up this time of year!
 If it is, your bees are eating through their winter stores.
 Begin feeding right away!
 Over feeding syrup could cause the bees to store it in the brood chamber if they run out of room, so watch for that.

 – Fall is the most important time of the year to feed protein.
 Your bees need to be fat and healthy going into winter, and they should have several frames of pollen in the bottom box of the colony.
 If they don’t, you will do them big favors when you feed supplemental protein patties.